 KEYS ISSUED TO RESIDENTS:

-Keys/key cards are documented as issued to the specific resident for the room and bed to which they are assigned.
-They are issued for the use of the resident only.
+Keys/key cards are documented as issued to the specific resident for the room to which they are assigned.
+Beginning in the 2017-2018 academic year, keys/key cards will be documented as issued to the specific resident for the room and specific bedroom within an apartment or suite to which they are assigned.
+Keys/key cards are issued for the use of the resident only.

 It is unlawful for residents to duplicate any residential keys or to hand off keys to unauthorized persons for any purpose.
 Residents are held responsible for use or misuse of any keys or key cards issued to them.